Designing for Screen Reader Compatibility

 - Some screen readers announce the number of links on a page as soon as the page finishes loading in the browser.

-- JAWS says "same page link" if the link destination is on the same page as the link itself.
+- JAWS says "same page link" if the link destination is on the same page as the link itself and "visited link" for links that have been previously accessed.

-- Screen readers in table navigation mode (users have to activate this mode) inform the user how many rows and columns are in a table.
+- Screen readers in table navigation mode inform the user how many rows and columns are in a data table.

 - Users can navigate in any direction from cell to cell in table navigation mode.
 If the table is marked up correctly, the screen reader will read the column and/or row heading as the user enters each new cell.